-Following clearance of IEDs or IED post blast investigation there should be a requirement for reports to gain information on the tactical and technical construction of IEDs, or investigate IED incidents.
-There should also be a requirement for the collection of evidence, either for technical situational awareness or to aid investigations.
+Following clearance of IEDs or IED post blast investigation there should be a requirement for reports to gain information on the tactical and technical construction of IEDs or investigate IED incidents.
+There should also be a requirement for the collection of battlefield evidence, to inform C-IED operations or, to compile and update further FABEX.
+The synergic effects of using the post blast investigation analysis with the recorded biometrics and forensics will facilitate the proactiveness's in countering the threat.
 Clear policy should exist between local security services regarding the ownership of any evidence collected from IED sites to preserve UN impartiality and provide the ability to collect technical evidence.
 Evidence collected should be recorded in the report and evidential logs should be maintained.

-1.11 Reporting Procedures
+1.11 EOD Post Task Procedures

-Reporting is one of the key EOD post task activities and is vital in efforts to achieve an accurate understanding of the IED EO threat in an AO.
+EOD post task activities are crucial in the UN evolving environment and is vital in efforts to achieve an accurate understanding of the EO threat in an AO and to support C-IED operations.
 Reporting is typically the final phase in any EOD task or operation; however initial EOD reports can be generated prior to all the information in relation to an EOD task being assembled, for example in the case of an IED incident which involved the recovery of components which are then to undergo examination and exploitation for technical intelligence purposes.
-Such exploitation may take some time to complete, but the dissemination of known details should not be delayed to await all information to be assembled.
+Such exploitation may take some time to complete, but the dissemination of known details should not be delayed awaiting all information to be assembled.